Vitalis, Jessica (Waterloo, ON)

 Key themes: curiosity, natural world, exploration

-Levels: primary, junior, grade 2, grade 3, grade 4, grade 5
+Levels: primary, junior, grade 2, grade 3, grade 4, grade 5, grade 6

-Writer’s Workshops Age level: K – grade 5; Duration: 45-60 minutes (shorter for kindergarten).
+Writer’s Workshops Age level: K – grade 6; Duration: 45-60 minutes (shorter for kindergarten).
 Appropriate for visits with up to 30 students.

-Animals as Story Starters: Stories ideas come from our real-world experiences with people, places, and things.
+Animals as Story Starters: Story ideas come from our real-world experiences with people, places, and things.
 One great source of inspiration is animals in their natural environments.
 In this workshop, we’ll use animal behaviours, habitats, and adaptations to generate story characters, settings, and conflicts.

 Witty Words, Awesome Animals: A Poetry Workshop: Kids will use their “poetry toolkits” to uncover meaning and music in a variety of animal poems, then generate their own.
-Includes an exploration of poetic techniques such as similes and metaphors, alliteration, consonance, assonance, and onomatopoeia, as well as a look into animal behaviour, habitats, and adaptations.
+For K-4, the emphasis will be on descriptive words, comparisons and repeated letter sounds; in grades 5-6 more specific poetic techniques will be identified and explored (e.g., similes and metaphors, alliteration, consonance, assonance, onomatopoeia)

-If you are interested in writing workshops for students in grades 6 – 8, secondary school, or college, or in workshops for adults, please contact Jen about your group’s needs.
+If you are interested in writing workshops for students in grades 7 – 8, secondary school, or college, or in workshops for adults, please contact Jen about your group’s needs.
 Jen offers picture book manuscript critiques as well.

 Library Storytime Age level: preschool – grade 1; duration 30-45 minutes